jamesoncarrwalker/connecting_wall/README.md

 # connecting_wall

-Originally Built Jan 2018
-**Currently part way through upgrade to Vue.js**

 This was part of an escape room created for a games night amongst friends.
 There are 4 groups of 4 seemingly random clues, if you've seen the show Only Connect (BBC) then you will recognise the idea.
-Make the connections, and check with your host to see if they are correct - you can play the game here: www.jamesmcarr.co.uk/connectingwall - it might be more fun to play first before you look at the code so you don't spoil the fun.
-Or you can always be the host!
+Make the connections, and check with your host to see if they are correct - you can play the game here: http://connectingwall.jamesmcarr.co.uk/

+Main vue/js is at https://github.com/jamesoncarrwalker/connecting_wall/tree/master/connectingWall/resources/js

+This is a simple SPA using vue-router to navigate - currently housed in Laravel for simplicity and extensibility (e.g. potential to extend and allow game creatation/multiple walls etc via laravel api/axios).
+The hosted example is housed independantly (for now) and has a minified js.